Twice a week (through May)

 Friday, May 27, 2:00 pm ET (New York)

 Explore angles and the law of reflection while tracing the path of a billiard ball as it bounces off the walls of a pool table.
 Use patterns to discover a simple method to predict in which pocket the ball will land and learn how to prove that your prediction is correct.
 Game on!
 Materials needed: pencil, ruler, and graph paper (printout available).

 Senior Sessions: “Breaking Codes”

 Tuesday, May 31, 2:00 pm ET (New York)

 How do computers keep your passwords secret?
 How do websites safeguard your credit card numbers?
 Explore multiplicative ciphers, broken codes, and prime numbers, while encoding and decoding your own secret messages.
 Learn how cryptography helps protect your private information.
 Materials needed: pencil, paper, and calculator (optional).

 Senior Sessions: “Vote Counts: Tower of Power”

 Explore the different ways power can be distributed in weighted voting systems.
-These systems are those in which different groups have different amounts of votes, such as county delegations, government committees, and even the United States Electoral College.
+These systems are those in which different groups have different numbers of votes, such as county delegations, government committees, and even the United States Electoral College.
 Should the largest populations have the most power?
 Should smaller groups have a voice?
 Answering these questions is far more complex than simple majority rule, but modern mathematical analysis provides a useful lens through which to analyze unbalanced voting power.
-(Please note: This is the third installment of the Vote Counts series; it is not necessary to have attended the other two.)
-Materials needed: paper and pencil.
+(Please note: This is the third installment of the Vote Counts series; participants need not have attended the other two.)
+Materials needed: pencil and paper.

 Senior Sessions: “Topological Tic-Tac-Toe”